 What information is needed to form a conclusion about an identification?
 Do conclusions require statistical data, as in DNA cases, to offer an opinion?
 Is it possible to state that two items of evidence come from a sole source?
 What may an expert opine when no statistical data is readily available and only experience suggests a conclusion?
 The National Academy report raises some profound questions and some intriguing research possibilities.
 But in the interim, while we wait for academics to study the multitude of pattern evidence forensic scientists encounter in their day to day work, who may report cases and testify in court?
 Readers are invited to speak to these issues.

-There was then a series of 7 responses which I’ll present in sequence (with minor spelling corrections relative to the original posts):
+This was followed by a series of 7 responses from various people.
+I’ll present those in sequence (with minor spelling corrections relative to the original posts):

 - Original citation: http://myblogs.informa.com/forensics/2009/09/04/expert-testimony-in-pattern-evidence-cases-is-absolute-uniqueness-necessary/